Michael S. Adler

 New Jersey, New York

 She practices primarily in the areas of labor and employee benefits, representing unions in negotiations, litigation, and arbitration proceedings and benefit funds in litigation and compliance matters.

 Prior to joining Cohen, Weiss and Simon LLP, Ms. Gallo was an associate with Kennedy, Jennik & Murray P.C., where she also practiced in the labor and employee benefits areas.
 Ms. Gallo previously worked at the firm of Friedman & Anspach.

-In 2010, Ms. Gallo attended UCLA School of Law on a public-interest merit scholarship and graduated with honors with specializations in Public Interest Law and Policy and Critical Race Studies.
+Ms. Gallo attended UCLA School of Law on a public-interest merit scholarship and graduated in 2010 with honors and with specializations in Public Interest Law and Policy and Critical Race Studies.
 During law school, she was submissions and staff editor of the Los Angeles Public Interest Law Journal.
 Ms. Gallo is the author of “Marrying Poor: Women’s Citizenship, Race and TANF Policies,” which was published in the UCLA Women’s Law Journal.
 Prior to law school, Ms. Gallo worked as a strategic campaigner at the union UNITE HERE for five years in New York City.

-Ms. Gallo graduated from Brown University in 2002 with a degree in African Studies.
+Ms. Gallo graduated from Brown University in 2002 with a degree in Africana Studies.

 Lisa M. Gomez